SiyiP/linked-blog-starter-md/11 HEENT/HRR Persistent CNS Viruses_Kasman.md

 etiologic agents - all of these use the abbreviation lol

-subacute sclerosing panencephalitis SSPE - preventable but no curative therapy
+subacute sclerosing panencephalitis <mark style="background: #FFF3A3A6;">SSPE</mark> - preventable but no curative therapy
 - <mark style="background: #FFF3A3A6;">measles</mark> virus agent
 - lethal <mark style="background: #FFF3A3A6;">generalized demyelinating inflammatino</mark> caused by wild type strain of measles
 - measles viruses are spontaneous mutants, missing gene for proteins